What the Iron Throne reveals about the hidden history of user-friendly design

 It is not surprising that medieval thrones were designed around different notions of power and privilege than we live with today.
 The occupants ruled by divine right, so their personal comfort was beside the point.
 Divine right required that monarchs project a godly authority by sitting stiff and upright at all times, not slouching or reclining (as the Romans were famous for).

 Today, we live in a time in which an authoritarian-style of leadership is increasingly in vogue.
 While the Oval Office certainly projects the authority of the POTUS, the design is more suggestive of a CEO than a divine ruler.
-Given his fetishization of all things Baroque, it wouldn’t have been that surprising if Trump had installed a golden throne with a royal “T” somewhere in the White House (perhaps the press briefing room?).
-Yet neither Trump, Putin, Erdogan nor Xi rely on thrones to project their authority, preferring more casual images that reinforce their connection to everyday people.
+Given his fetishization of all things baroque, it wouldn’t have been that surprising if Trump had installed a golden throne with a royal “T” somewhere in the White House (perhaps the press briefing room?).
+Yet neither Trump, Putin, Erdogan, nor Xi rely on thrones to project their authority, preferring more casual images that reinforce their connection to everyday people.
 Today, we take it for granted that power and privilege should come with much greater ease of use, whether through the cushy design of a corporate jet or a $1,000+ smartphone.

 When did this shift toward comfort and ease as symbols of power and privilege begin?

-According the technology historian Edward Tenner, it can be traced back to French Royalty in the 18th century.
+According the technology historian Edward Tenner, it can be traced back to French royalty in the 18th century.
 No detail was left to chance in the design of the massive palace at Versailles, where each element of the interior was raised to the level of fine art.
 This resulted in an explosion of sumptuous new designs for furniture and seating, with each room being carefully curated around the social dynamics of the royal court.
-In this environment, the French King was the only person permitted the comfort of sitting in a padded armchair.
-Members of his royal entourage were provided somewhat less comfortable armless chairs, with backless stools for nobility of lower standing, and un-padded folding stools for the most minor figures in the court, according to Tenner: “The kings of France would impose their will on the aristocratic Parlements while reclining in a formal ceremony called Lit De Justice, but the point of the Monarch’s ease was to dramatize his power over the assembled sitting, standing and even kneeling subjects.”
+In this environment, the French king was the only person permitted the comfort of sitting in a padded armchair.
+Members of his royal entourage were provided somewhat less comfortable armless chairs, with backless stools for nobility of lower standing, and unpadded folding stools for the most minor figures in the court, according to Tenner: “The kings of France would impose their will on the aristocratic parliaments while reclining in a formal ceremony called lit de justice, but the point of the monarch’s ease was to dramatize his power over the assembled sitting, standing, and even kneeling subjects.”

 The social order was encoded into the design of the furniture, with comfort as the key signifier of privilege–rather than the rigid formality of earlier royal thrones.
 If Tyrion Lannister were to assume the throne and rule Westeros, by some strange twist of fate, it is easy to imagine him projecting his authority in a similarly casual manner, perhaps with a generous goblet of wine in his hand at all times.